mwcproject/mwc-node/doc/developer/mining_starter.md

 3, Again get another terminal, go to the directory for user1, update in file mwc-server.toml: change enable_stratum_server from false to true

-4, Build grin-miner, and then run it (more updates later)
+4, Build mwc-miner, and then run it (more updates later)

-5, To verify if mining is going on, look for grin-miner.log.
+5, To verify if mining is going on, look for mwc-miner.log.